If ever there was a full body exercise, this has to be one. Burpees are a great cardio and endurance exercise.

 5. Thrust feet forward so that you're back in the squatted position

-6. Keeping your feet planted on the ground, thrust your body forward so that you land in the "up" position of a regular Push-Up
+6. Keeping your feet planted on the ground, thrust your body forward so you land in the "up" position of a regular Push-Up

 7. Perform one Push-Up